lostella/ISF-2021-Deep-Learning-Workshop/index.md

 To complement the lectures, we will provide notebooks for the workshop participants to interactively explore some of these ideas themselves.
 Given that the workshop is virtual, this will be self-study largely.
 Notebooks will rely on GluonTS.

+In contrast to its 2020 edition, we will have a longer practical session and cover an advanced topic in the theoretical part, probabilistic, multi-variate, neural forecasting models.

 ## Presenters